RealLinkers/NiceForum/README.md

-# NiceForum

-## Exploiting phpBB < 3.2.4 with a super administrator account
+# Exploiting phpBB < 3.2.4 with a super administrator account
 Technique taken from the following article.
 Article also contains technical details regarding the exploitation.
 I am NOT the author of the following article, I have only researched and provided the details to exploit this vulnerability. https://blog.ripstech.com/2018/phpbb3-phar-deserialization-to-remote-code-execution/